Arabic Chinese (Simplified) Dutch English French German Italian Japanese Portuguese Russian Spanish

 Economic Development Access Program

-The Economic Development Access (EDA) Program is a state-funded incentive to assist localities in providing adequate road access to new and expanding manufacturing and processing companies, research and development facilities, distribution centers, regional service centers, corporate headquarters, government installations, and other basic employers with at least 51% of the company’s revenue generated from outside the Commonwealth.
+The Economic Development Access (EDA) Program is a state-funded incentive to assist localities in providing adequate road access to new and expanding manufacturing and processing companies, research and development facilities, distribution centers, regional service centers, corporate headquarters, and other basic employers with at least 51% of the company’s revenue generated from outside the Commonwealth.
 EDA is administered by the Virginia Department of Transportation (VDOT).
 The program may be used to:

 • Improve existing secondary highway system roads and city streets to accommodate the anticipated additional traffic generated by an eligible economic development site.